Ethel Lois Payne (1911-1991)

 Fair use image

-After working with the Defender for 25 years, Payne in 1972 became the first African American woman to serve as a radio and television commentator when she was hired by CBS News.
-Throughout the 1980s she reported on apartheid in South Africa and worked for the release of Nelson Mandela.
+After working with the Defender for 25 years, Payne became the first African American woman to serve as a radio and television commentator when she was hired by CBS News in 1972.
+Throughout the 1980s, she reported on apartheid in South Africa and worked for Nelson Mandela’s release.